pingforhelp/BCA/docs/english/Unit-III/chapter-2.md

 # How Dare You
 # About the Speaker: Greta Thunberg
-Greta Thunberg is a swedish climate activist, born in 2003.
-She began the “Friday’s for Future” movement to demand urgent action against climate change.
-Her bold speech “How Dare You” at the U.N in 2019 made her a global youth leader.
+Greta Thunberg is a swedish ==climate activist==, born in 2003.
+She began the
+> “Friday’s for Future” movement to demand urgent action against climate change.
+Her bold speech ++“How Dare You”++ at the U.N in 2019 made her a global youth leader.
 She has inspired millions world wide she has received several international honors, including being nominated for the Nobel Peace prize, & was named “Times Person of the Year” in 2019.
 Greta represents the power of youth, truth & courage in bringing change to the world.

-you were a leader listening to Greta’s speech - What would you feel, & What steps would you take?
+# If you were a leader listening to Greta’s speech - What would you feel, & What steps would you take?
 # If I were a leader - Listening to Greta Thunberg's speech

-If I were a leader, I would feel a mix of a shock, guilt and urgency.
+Ans: If I were a leader, I would feel a mix of a shock, guilt and urgency.
 Her words would make me realize how much young peoples future is at stake because of inaction and empty promises.
 I would feel personally responsible for the damage caused to the environment and the lives it threatens.

 As a leader, I would want to take an immediate and concrete steps to fight climate change.
 These could include:

-* Reducing Carbon emissions by Promoting renewable energy and cleaner technologies
+- Reducing Carbon emissions by Promoting renewable energy and cleaner technologies
-* Protecting forest’s, oceans and wild life to maintain biodiversity.
+- Protecting forest’s, ocans and wild life to maintain biodiversity.
-* Introducing stricter laws and policies against environmental destruction.
+- Introducing stricter laws and policies against environmental destruction.
-# Investing in Climate Education to Create Awareness

-Investing in climate education to create awareness among citizens and working with other nations to address climate globally not locally.
+- Investing in Climate Education to Create Awareness citizens and working with other nations to address climate globally not locally.

 Listening to Greta would inspire me to act with honesty, responsibility & urgency ensuring that young people inherit safer healthier and sustainable world.

-## 2) Do you agree with Greta that young people should demand actions from leaders?
+# Do you agree with Greta that young people should demand actions from leaders?
 Why or why not?

-### A) Yes, I agree with Greta Thunberg that young people should demand from leaders.
+Ans: Yes, I agree with Greta Thunberg that young people should demand from leaders.

 The younger generation will face the climate change more than anyone else.
 So it is there right and responsibility to raise their voices by demanding
 Would allow continued in action worsening the environmental crises and stealing the feature from those who are most effected.

 # What sacrifices should individual make to protect the environment?

-a) To protect the environment individuals need to make conscious and responsible sacrifices in their daily lifes.
+Ans: To protect the environment individuals need to make conscious and responsible sacrifices in their daily lifes.
 These includes:

-*   Reduce energy Consumption :- Using electricity wisely switching to renewable sources & minimizing wastage.
+- Reduce energy Consumption: using electricity wisely switching to renewable sources & minimizing wastage.
-*   Limiting use of Plastic :- Avoiding single use plastics and opting for eco-friendly alternatives
+- Limiting use of Plastic:Avoiding single use plastics and opting for eco-friendly alternatives
 *   Using Public transport (or) Eco-friendly vehicles :- Reducing Carbon emissions from personal vehicles.
-*   Conserving water and resources :- Avoiding waste.
+- Conserving water and resources :- Avoiding waste.

-$$
-\text{Example: } \frac{d}{dx} x^2 = 2x
-$$
 # Adopting Sustainable Lifestyle Choices
 * Eating less meat
 * Recycling